sut-ai/notes/notebooks/22_reinforcement_learning_from_q_value_till_the_end/index.md

 <div id='real-life-example'><h2> Real life example </h2></div>

 Say you go to the same restaurant every day.
-You are basically exploiting.
+You are exploiting.
 But on the other hand, if you search for a new restaurant every time before going to any one of them, then it’s exploration.
 Exploration is very important for the search for future rewards which might be higher than the near rewards.

 <img src="images/2.png" alt="Exploration vs. Exploitation" style="width:30%;display: block;margin-left: auto;margin-right: auto;"/>